1. Three Ideal Options for a Green Card Application

 1) No labor certification is required for Form I-140 filing under EB1 Aliens with Extraordinary Ability;

-2) The immigrant visas are current for EB1, so it is much faster to obtain a U.S. Green Card in this category than other categories under EB2 and EB3;
+2) The immigrant visas are "current" for EB-1A for most of the time and most countries, so it is much faster to obtain a U.S. Green Card in this category than other categories under EB2 and EB3;

 3) No U.S. employer sponsorship is required, thus an alien immigrant can self-petition the EB-1A with the USCIS.